NathanSkene/EWCE/README.md

 # Installing EWCE

-The *EWCE* package is in the process of being added to Bioconductor but, in the meantime, is available from github.
-To be able to install the package one needs first to install the devel version of R (version 4.1) which can be found at <https://cran.r-project.org/> and then run the following lines of code:
+The *EWCE* package is available on Bioconductor (3.13).
+To be able to install the package one needs first to install &gt;= R (version 4.1) which can be found at <https://cran.r-project.org/>.

+    if (!require("BiocManager"))
+        install.packages("BiocManager")

+    BiocManager::install("EWCE")

+The devel version of *EWCE* which contains the newest features can be installed from github by run the following lines of code:

     if (!require("devtools")) {
       install.packages("devtools")
     }
     devtools::install_github("neurogenomics/ewceData")
     devtools::install_github("nathanskene/ewce")

-To install *EWCE* on Bioconductor run:

-    if (!require("BiocManager"))
-        install.packages("BiocManager")

-    BiocManager::install(version = "devel")
-    BiocManager::install("EWCE")

 You can then load the package and data package: